amcginlay/eks-demos/02-set-variables/README.md

 echo "source ~/.env" >> ~/.bashrc
 ```

-Load the variables into your current shell so we can use them immediately.
+Set the variables into your current shell so we can use them immediately.

 ```bash
 source ~/.env